 The question remains: Did the Sleeper, after a four-hour battle, drop any loot?

 “He died.
-And he didn’t have anything on him,” Jon recalled with malice.
+And he didn’t have anything on him,” Jon recalled.
 “I guess it’s understandable because they didn’t expect him to be killed.”

 Thirteen years after the Sleeper’s death on Rallos Zek, the story struck me.
 It reminds me of a time in virtual worlds when the lines between developers and players were blurrier, the realm of possibility more expansive and less governable.
 The outrage of players when SOE took away their prized victory, the fellowship required to pull off the kill and the shared notion of doing something hard just because it’s possible, and not because it makes you stronger, are vestiges of a virtual world I once knew and loved.

 The Sleeper, now, is still alive, and asleep.
 He’s been reinstated on the Lockjaw progression server, an EverQuest server purposefully frozen in the past.
 Players, however, won’t feel the same rush when, or if, they choose to best him.
 They will simply get the kill, if they choose to, fully knowing that a choice was possible in the first place.